Measles

 This is worrisome because measles was declared eliminated from the U.S. in 2000.
 Every year, measles is brought into the U.S. by unvaccinated travelers who get measles while they are in other countries.
 These travelers are mostly Americans and sometimes international visitors.

-There have been 2 deaths so far in the current Texas/New Mexico outbreak.
-1 death was a school-aged child.
-The child was not vaccinated and had no known underlying conditions.
+There have been 3 deaths so far in the current Texas/New Mexico outbreak.
+2 deaths were in school-aged children.
+They were not vaccinated and had no known underlying conditions.
 The other death is still under investigation.

 Current situation in Lincoln County, MO:

-There are currently no cases of measles in our area.
+There are currently no cases of measles in our local area.
+1 case of measles has been reported in Taney County, MO (southwest area of the state).

 In our community, the 2023-2024 kindergarten vaccination rate was 93.9% for public schools and 84.6% in private schools.
 This is lower than then needed 95% to protect our kids from outbreaks.
 You can find more vaccine data here.